 8. Keep spare things in your car

 Raise your hand if you’ve gotten to the restaurant and realized you can’t read the menu because you left your reading glasses at home.
 It goes without saying to keep an extra phone charger in the car (and if you haven’t done that either, do it now!) but keeping a spare pair of reading glasses or comfortable shoes in the car can be an enormous help.
-I also keep Bed Bath & Beyond coupons in the car, because I usually have a pile of a thousand of them at home, and none with me in the store!
+I also keep Bed Bath & Beyond coupons in the car, because I usually have a pile of a thousand of them at home, and none with me in my handbag in the store!

 9. Have a master grocery list by aisle